Breakfast with a view at Quintanilha

 Cosette in front of the Monument aux Girondins, sitting on the small gate around the fountain

-Cosette in front of the Monument aux Girondins
+Cosette in front of the Monument aux Girondins.

 We went to Bordeaux by bus.
-Mérignac is a good base to explore Bordeaux, with one bus we were in the center of Bordeaux and a second one brought us close to the Grosse cloche.
+Mérignac is a good base to explore Bordeaux, with only one bus we were in the center of Bordeaux and a second one brought us close to the Grosse cloche.
 We further explored the Porte Cailhau, the river promenade and the Monument aux Girondins.

 Day 7: Crossing Spain